-According to Giving USA, Americans gave over $373 billion to support charitable causes in 2015.
-More than $265 billion of total giving was donated by individuals, much of which was claimed as a charitable deduction.
+According to Giving USA, Americans gave approximately $410 billion to support charitable causes in 2017.
+More than $287 billion of total giving was donated by individuals, much of which was claimed as a charitable deduction.
 Charitable giving alone accounted for 2.1 percent of GDP.

-The charitable deduction is unique in that it encourages Americans to give away a larger portion of their income that they would not otherwise give.
+The charitable deduction is unique in that the donor does not receive anything tangible in return, and is financially no better off for giving.
+This contrasts with other common deductions, such as the mortgage interest deduction, which, in effect, allows home buyers to purchase a more expensive home – for themselves.
+It also encourages Americans to give away a larger portion of their income than they otherwise might.
 A quick calculation shows that those in need receive at least $2.50 of benefit for every $1 of tax benefit to the donor.

 There are limits to the charitable deduction.
-In general, contributions to charitable organizations may be deducted up to 50 percent of adjusted gross income (AGI).
+In general, cash contributions to charitable organizations may be deducted up to 60 percent of adjusted gross income (AGI).
 Contributions to certain private foundations, veterans organizations, fraternal societies, and cemetery organizations are limited to 30 percent of AGI.
-Additionally, in a provision known as the Pease Limitation, the value of all deductions, including the charitable deduction, is reduced for high-income earners.
-In this sense, it “claws back” the value of the charitable deduction for some Americans.